kodekodean-com/expressjs-demo/README.md

 # expressjs-demo

-How  to use HTTP GET using express JS - Environtment Variables
+How  to use express JS - Route Parameter

-We Cant rely just only with single port, because when you deploy your application the port will dinamically assign to your application

-With this Environtment Variables you can change it dinamically, because Environtment Variables it self is outside your application.
+app.get('/api/posts/:year/:month',(req,res)=>{
+    // how to get query of parameter http://localhost:3000/api/posts/2019/2?sortBy=year var query_parameter = req.query;
+    var get_parameter = req.params;
+    res.send(get_parameter);

+});

+var query_parameter = req.query;
+var get_parameter = req.params;

-on your local env you can set PORT with this way:
+you can set response with both of those parameter.

-windows :

-set PORT=Value

-mac     :

-export PORT=value
+if you want get specific parameter using req.params

+add the attribute on the end of string, like this:

+req.params.year

+or

+req.params.month

 Please do "npm install" before you run my code.

-run "node index.js"
+run "nodemon index.js"

 www.kodekodean.com